San7o/Brenta-Engine/README.md

-The engine is composed of many subsystems like `Window`, `Input`, `Audio`, `Engine`, `Logger`, `Ecs` as well as custom opengl RAII objects and a scene-graph.
-It also supports:
+The engine is composed of many subsystems like `Window`, `Input`, `Audio`, `Engine`, `Logger`, `Ecs` as well as custom opengl RAII objects and many abstractions to work with 3D graphics.
+It also
+supports:

 - hot reloading
 - GPU particles
 - loading TrueType fonts, textures, audio and .obj meshes
 - central asset management
 - scene graph
+- ECS
 - lua node scripting
 - GUI using ImGui
 - signals
 - point and directional lights
+- input management with callbacks

 To get a detailed look at the engine, please visit the [website](https://san7o.github.io/Brenta-Engine/) and code